No products in the cart.

 • Expressing emotions through journaling or artwork

-If you struggle with unwinding and stepping back from difficult tasks, consider using relaxing tasks to distract you and allow your anger to ease.
+Individuals who struggle with unwinding and stepping back from difficult tasks can also use leisure activities as a distraction.
+Taking time to relax and regroup may allow feelings of anger to subside.

-Be aware that, as with all medication, there are side effects that may negate the benefits.
-For example, some side effects of fluoxetine include anxiety, confusion, and difficulty falling asleep.
-This can increase some triggers for anger such as fatigue and overstimulation, so exercise caution and work closely with your doctor to monitor your health.
+Be aware that, as with all medication, there may be side effects that can negate potential benefits.
+For example, some side effects of SSRIs include anxiety, confusion, and difficulty falling asleep.
+This can provoke certain triggers for anger, such as fatigue and overstimulation, so survivors should exercise caution and work closely with their doctors to monitor their health.

-Being a caregiver for a survivor can be difficult, and angry outbursts add more stress to the situation.
-Take care of yourself by practicing self-care routines like attending support groups, seeing a therapist, and maintaining healthy boundaries.
+Being a caregiver for a stroke survivor can be difficult, and angry outbursts add additional stress to the situation.
+Caregivers and family members should regularly practice self-care routines like attending support groups, seeing a therapist, participating in leisure activities, and maintaining healthy boundaries.

 Understanding Anger After Stroke